Nominations Invited for AHA Offices, Terms Beginning January 2023

 2023 Shannon T. Bontrager, councilor, Georgia Highlands Coll., Cartersville (commemorations and public memory, death and burial of military dead)

-2024 Katharina Matro, Stone Ridge School of the Sacred Heart (modern central and eastern Europe)
+2024 Katharina Matro, councilor, Walter Johnson High School (modern central and eastern Europe)

 2023 Fahad Ahmad Bishara, Univ. of Virginia (Indian Ocean economic and legal, Islamic law and capitalism)